tpcarman/As-Built-Report/README.md

     Specifies the path to save the report.
     This parameter is optional.
 If not specified the report will be saved in the script folder.

-### PARAMETER AddDateTime
+### PARAMETER Timestamp
-    Specifies whether to append a date/time string to the report filename.
+    Specifies whether to append a timestamp string to the report filename.
     This parameter is optional.
-    By default, the date/time string is not added to the report filename.
+    By default, the timestamp string is not added to the report filename.

-### PARAMETER Healthcheck
+### PARAMETER Healthchecks
     Highlights certain issues within the system report.
     Some reports may not provide this functionality.
     This parameter is optional.

+### PARAMETER SendEmail
+    Sends report to specified recipients as email attachments.
+    This parameter is optional.

 # Examples
 Create a VMware vSphere As Built Report in HTML format.
-Append Date & Time to the filename.
+Append timestamp to the filename.
 Highlight configuration issues within the report.
 Save report to specified path.

-`.\New-AsBuiltReport.ps1 -Target 192.168.1.10 -Username admin -Password admin -Type vSphere -Format Html -AddDateTime -Path 'C:\Users\Tim\Documents' -Healthcheck`
+`.\New-AsBuiltReport.ps1 -Target 192.168.1.10 -Username admin -Password admin -Type vSphere -Format Html -Timestamp -Path 'C:\Users\Tim\Documents' -Healthchecks`

 Create a Pure Storage FlashArray As Built Report in Word & Text formats.
 Create a report for multiple FlashArrays.
 Report is saved to script folder.

 `.\New-AsBuiltReport.ps1 -Target '192.168.1.100,192.168.1.110' -Username pureuser -Password pureuser -Type FlashArray -Format Word,Text`

+Create a Nutanix As Built Report in Word & HTML formats.
+Send reports via email.

+`.\New-AsBuiltReport.ps1 -Target '192.168.1.100,192.168.1.110' -Username admin -Password admin -Type Nutanix -Format Word,Html -SendEmail`